Cubelaster/ReFilter/README.md

 This tells your DI to include the ReFilter bootstraper.
 Only `AddReFilter` is required.
 If you don't have any custom filters, you don't need to use anything else.
 If you do, then you add them as any other service inside your DI.
-For minimum implementation of required stuff check check [Filtering and Sorting Considerations and Limitations](#markdown-header-filtering-and-sorting-examples)
+For minimum implementation of required stuff check [Filtering and Sorting Examples](#filtering-and-sorting-examples)

 And now you're ready to use ReFilter.